 Therapy for Walking Depression

-Many effective forms of evidence-based therapies can help those with walking depression.
+Many effective forms of evidence-based therapies for depression can be helpful.
 Explore different options when determining which treatment approach works best for you.

 Therapy options for walking depression include: